weyoss/redis-smq/packages/redis-smq/docs/api/classes/MessageManager.md

 `ICallback`\<`string`\>

 A callback function that will be called with the result.
 If an error occurs, the first parameter will be an Error object.
 On success, the second parameter will be the ID of the new message.

 #### Returns

 `void`

+#### Throws

+MessageNotFoundError

+#### Throws

+MessageNotRequeuableError

+#### Throws

+RequeueMessageScriptError

+#### Throws

+UnexpectedScriptReplyError